-Terms of PSUs and 2022 Results.
-The performance objective was based on an EBITDA goal for the 2022 fiscal year with a minimum threshold at 80% target achievement.
-Assuming the target is met, each NEO may earn between 80% to 100% of the PSU award depending on EBITDA performance.
+Terms of PSUs and 2023 Results.
+The performance objective was based on an EBITDA goal for the 2023 fiscal year with a minimum threshold at 80% target achievement.
+Assuming the target is met, the CEO may earn between 80% and 125% of the PSU award, and each other NEO may earn between 80% to 100% of the PSU award depending on EBITDA performance.
 The percentage of the PSU award earned will then vest equally over the three-year period commencing on the first anniversary of the grant date.
-For 2022, the Compensation Committee set the PSU target as 2022 EBITDA of \$248 million.
-The table below sets forth the actual performance of the Company and the percentage earned of the 2022 PSUs.
+For 2023, the Compensation Committee set the PSU target as 2023 EBITDA of \$270 million.
+The Company's actual 2023 EBITDA was \$124 million, therefore the 80% threshold for earning the PSU award was not met, and the Compensation Committee determined that the PSUs, having an aggregate value of \$2,455,388, would not vest and were to be forfeited.

-Performance Period Performance Measure Target Actual % Earned Fiscal 2022 EBITDA \$248 million \$241.8 million 97.3%
+Performance Period Performance Measure Target Actual % Earned Fiscal 2023 EBITDA \$270 million \$124 million 0%